ogradyra/Animation/README.md

 # Real-Time Animation Assignment 1 - Plane Rotation
 The purpose of this assignment was to familiarise ourselves with orientation and rotational formats.
-The program was written in C++ using OpenGL libraries.
+The program was written in C++ using shader-based OpenGL.
 There were several features to implement, including:
 - Simple representation of pitch, roll and yaw rotations using Euler Angles
 - Observe gimbal-lock when two axes are aligned
 - Overcome gimbal-lock using quaternions to represent rotations